ningpengtao-coder/gitlab-foss/doc/administration/gitaly/index.md

    NOTE: **Note:**
    In some cases, you'll have to set `path` for `gitaly['storage']` in the format `'path' => '/mnt/gitlab/<storage name>/repositories'`.

+   NOTE: **Note:**
+   In most or all cases, the storage paths below end in `/repositories` which is not the case with `path` in `git_data_dirs` of Omnibus GitLab installations.
+   Check the directory layout on your Gitaly server to be sure.

 1. Save the file and [reconfigure GitLab](../restart_gitlab.md#omnibus-gitlab-reconfigure).